Last Updated on December 6, 2020 by ellduclos

 - Which boards are bringing you the most clicks

-Keep in mind Pinterest views and Pin clicks/impressions are constantly going up and down because viral pins do eventually taper off!
+Keep in mind Pinterest views and Pin clicks/impressions are constantly going up and down because viral pins do eventually taper off.
 That’s why you need to continue creating pins that are similar to the pins that are going viral!
-Because let me tell ya, IT WORKS.
-But don’t stress if your Pinterest views go down.
-It happens!
+IT WORKS.

 Again I go over all of this in detail in my Pinterest e-course

+Another reason you might not be getting blog traffic from Pinterest is because you aren’t using good Pinterest SEO strategies.
 Like I mentioned before, Pinterest is a visual search engine.
-Using keywords in your Pinterest descriptions is so important if you want to rank in searches!
+Using keywords in your Pinterest descriptions is so important if you want to rank in searches.

 Here are a few examples of how I have pins that rank: